JoaoAPS/BugTracker/README.md

 An application that aids a team to keep track of bugs on the code of different projects.

+## Live demo

+A live version of this app is available on heroku: https://pure-hollows-99507.herokuapp.com

+You can login as a normal member with the credentials

+- Email: test@mail.com
+- Password: test123

+or as an admin to checkout the creation pages

+- Email: admin@mail.com
+- Password: admin

 ## Usage

 1. Register the members of your team.